JamilaAr/Retail-Sales-and-Customer-Shopping-Trends/README.md

 ## Data Source

-- Retail Sales and Customer Shopping Trends are taken from : [kaggle.com]( https://www.kaggle.com).
+- Retail Sales and Customer Shopping Trends were taken from : [kaggle.com]( https://www.kaggle.com).
-- Retail Sales Dataset is taken from : [kaggle.com](https://www.kaggle.com/datasets/mohammadtalib786/retail-sales-dataset/data)
+- Retail Sales Dataset was taken from : https://www.kaggle.com/datasets/mohammadtalib786/retail-sales-dataset/data
-- Customer Shopping Trends is taken from : [Kaggle.com](https://www.kaggle.com/datasets/iamsouravbanerjee/customer-shopping-trends-dataset?select=shopping_trends_updated.csv)
+- Customer Shopping Trends was taken from : https://www.kaggle.com/datasets/iamsouravbanerjee/customer-shopping-trends-dataset?select=shopping_trends_updated.csv

 ## Data Dictionary

-This project analyzes a merged dataset that combines the Retail Sales and Customer Shopping Trends datasets to provide comprehensive insights into sales performance, customer behavior, and purchasing patterns.
-Below is a detailed description of each column, including both original features and newly derived columns used in the analysis:
+This project analyzes a merged dataset combining Retail Sales and Customer Shopping Trends datasets to provide comprehensive insights into sales performance, customer behavior, and purchasing patterns.
+Below is a detailed description of each column used in the analysis:

 ### Columns in the Merged Dataset: